Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Existence of classical processor with a given output

 For simplicity, assume that the number of processing modules is $N=3$.
-We can answer the first challenge by checking the number of different blocks of size 4, and 16 in the target function.
+We can solve Task 1. by checking the number of different blocks of size 4, and 16 in the target function.
 There are 16 blocks of size 4.
 They are indexed by sequences of bits $(X_1X_2X_3X_4)$ and defined as

-There are 4 blocks of size 16.
+There are four blocks of size 16.
 They are indexed by sequences of bits $(X_1X_2)$ defined as \\